Received a Tax Notice? Respond and Resolve with our Tax Experts.

 (3) Maintaining or furnishing incorrect information or document

-271AA(2) Failure to furnish information and document as required under Section 92D(4) Rs.
+271AA(2) Failure to furnish information and documents as required under Section 92D(4) Rs.
 5,00,000/-

-271AAA Where search has been initiated before 1-7-2012 and undisclosed income found 10% of undisclosed income
+271AAA Where search has been initiated before 1-7-2012, and undisclosed income found 10% of undisclosed income

-271AAB(1) Where search has been initiated on or after 1-7-2012 but before 15-12-2016 and undisclosed income found (a) 10% of undisclosed income of the specified previous year if assessee admits the undisclosed income; substantiates the manner in which it was derived; and on or before the specified date pays the tax, together with interest thereon and furnishes the return of income for the specified previous year declaring such undisclosed income
+271AAB(1) Where search has been initiated on or after 1-7-2012 but before 15-12-2016 and undisclosed income found (a) 10% of undisclosed income of the specified previous year if the assessee admits the undisclosed income; substantiates the manner in which it was derived; and on or before the specified date pays the tax, together with interest thereon and furnishes the return of income for the specified previous year declaring such undisclosed income

 (b) 20% of undisclosed income of the specified previous year if assessee does not admit the undisclosed income, and on or before the specified date declare such income in the return of income furnished for the specified previous year and pays the tax, together with interest thereon;